James Steinberg: Obama administration

-Maxwell School deanship
+Post-Obama administration

-In March 2011, Steinberg was named Dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-On July 28, 2011, he resigned as Deputy Secretary of State and assumed his new position.
+In March 2011, Steinberg was named dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+On July 28, 2011, he resigned as deputy secretary of state and assumed his new position.
 His term as dean ended in 2016.

-CFR and Albright Stonebridge Group
+In November 2021, Steinberg was named the tenth dean of Johns Hopkins SAIS.

 Steinberg is a member of the Council on Foreign Relations.
-He also serves as Senior Counselor at Albright Stonebridge Group.
+He also serves as senior counselor at Albright Stonebridge Group.

+On January 14, 2024, a U.S. delegation composed of Steinberg and Stephen J. Hadley arrived in Taipei in the aftermath of Taiwan's 2024 presidential election.